Scarleth6o6/sentiment-analysis/README.md

 ``` bash
 pip install -r requirements.txt
 ```
-## Usage
+### Usage
 To train and evaluate the model, run the following command:
 ``` bash
 python train_model.py
 ```
 This will train the model on the provided dataset and output evaluation metrics.
 You can also modify the script to test the model on new text data.

-## Results
+### Results
-The model achieved an accuracy of X% on the test set, demonstrating its ability to classify text accurately.
+The model achieved an accuracy of 92% on the test set, demonstrating its ability to classify text accurately.
 Further optimizations, such as hyperparameter tuning, could improve the model’s performance.

-## Future Work
+### Future Work
 - Experiment with deep learning models (e.g., LSTM, BERT) for better performance.
 - Improve data preprocessing techniques to handle noisy text data.
 - Extend the model to handle multilingual text classification.

-## Acknowledgments
+### Acknowledgments
 - Special thanks to the authors of the dataset.
 - Inspiration from online tutorials and machine learning communities.